 Types of Gate Valves:

-- Flexible wedge: The flexible nail is a solid disc that is made of one piece and has a cut around the edge.
+- Flexible wedge: The flexible nail is a solid disc made of one piece with a cut around the edge.

 - Split wedge or Parallel disks Valve: Because it is easy to use and strong, the solid wedge disk is the most common and widely used type.